-Strip off the waterbased paint
+Strip off the Waterbased Finishing

-Strip off old finish
+Stripping off old finishes

 share about how to strip off the waterbase finishing layer at the wood

 wood furniture finishing.
-The full waterbased finishing system is used to make the
+The full water-based finishing system is used to make the

 safe and environmentally friendly finishing system.
-While the waterbased paint,
+While the water-based paint,

-coating to make some special finish.
+coating to make some special finishes.

-Although waterbased
+Although water-based

 break the paint layer.
-More over the waterbased paint is usually thick and
+More over, the water-based paint is usually thick and

 hard; it has to be completely wetted to get removed easily.